karrioapi/karrio/README.md

 **Shipping for platforms**

 With Karrio, you can extend your platform with native shipping capabilities.
-Improve merchants and shippers and consumers experience on your Marketplace, eCommerce, ERP, WMS, OMS and apps.
+Improve merchants, shippers and consumers experience on your Marketplace, eCommerce, ERP, WMS, OMS and apps.

 ## Support